mmmoustache/react-starter/README.md

 # React Starter

-This is another R + Redux starter project using Webpack 3, React Router with Server side rendering and Jest unit testing.
+This is a simple React + Redux starter project using Webpack 3, React Router with Server side rendering and Jest unit testing.

 ## Features